Real Estate | Wills | Trusts | Probate

 KNL Estate Planning Blog

-A lady bird deed, also known as an enhanced life estate deed, is a very specific type of deed that allows an owner to reserve a life estate in their real estate while also maintaining the ability to sell or mortgage the property and keep the proceeds while they are living.
-Upon the passing of the property owner (life tenant), the property transfers directly to the remainder interest individuals outside of probate, and should typically bypass any creditor claims filed during the probate process.
+A Lady Bird Deed, also known as an enhanced life estate deed, is a specialized legal tool that allows a property owner to retain a life estate in their real estate (home) while preserving the right to sell the property and keep the proceeds during their lifetime.
+Upon the owner's passing (referred to as the life tenant), the property automatically transfers to the designated remainder beneficiaries—bypassing probate and typically avoiding creditor claims filed during the probate process.

 Ken Nance